 Slow Cooker Cranberry Sauce

-Growing up, we always had the canned whole berry cranberry sauce, the jellied cranberry sauce and a homemade one.
-Now, we stick with the homemade kind and we still include the jellied sauce for our Thanksgiving Day spread.
+Growing up, we always had the canned whole berry cranberry sauce, the jellied cranberry sauce, and a homemade whole berry sauce, and cranberry relish with orange.
+Now, we stick with the homemade, cranberry relish, and a can of jellied sauce for our Thanksgiving Day spread.

 Yes, I still eat the jellied kind.
 There’s a special place for it right next to the homemade version.
 I feel like I’d be excluding an old friend.
 Or throwing out a favorite childhood memento if I no longer had the jellied cranberry sauce next to my turkey.
 So if you didn’t think I was crazy before, you probably most certainly do now.
 It’s cranberry sauce for crying out loud.
 To each their own, right?